senneschall/EAXManagerEAL/README.md

 ## EAL file

-There is an official specification for Environmental Audio Library files.
+There is no official specification for Environmental Audio Library files.
 But it can be decoded: the container format of the *.eal* files is little endian RIFF - [Resource Interchange File Format](https://en.wikipedia.org/wiki/Resource_Interchange_File_Format).

-*.eal* files consist of the main `RIFF chunk` and 4 `LIST Subchunks`.
+Unreal Tournament's *.eal* files consist of the main `RIFF chunk` and 4 `LIST Subchunks`.

 ###### Main chunk